-Total implementation times (from submittal of the Revised Draft Remedial Action Plan to DTSC to the end of construction activities) for the selected soil remedial alternatives for soil Operable Units S-1, S-2, and S-3 are anticipated to be approximately 30 months.
+Total implementation times (from issuance of the Final Remedial Action Plan to the end of construction activities) for the selected soil remedial alternatives for soil Operable Units S-1, S-2, S-3, and S-5 are anticipated to be approximately 22 months.
 The selected alternative for soil Operable Unit S-4 (excavation and off-site disposal of soil) has already been completed as an interim remedial measure.
-The total time (commencing with the submittal of this Revised Draft Remedial Action Plan to DTSC) for the design and installation of the groundwater remediation system for groundwater Operable Units GW-1 and GW-2 is expected to require approximately 20 months.
+The total time (commencing with the issuance of the Final Remedial Action Plan to the end of construction activities) for the design and installation of the groundwater remediation system for groundwater Operable Units GW-1 and GW-2 is expected to require approximately 17 months.
 These implementation times do not include groundwater monitoring, which is discussed below.

-Operation and maintenance activities for the recommended remedial alternatives for groundwater (Alternative 4) include inspection and maintenance of groundwater monitoring wells and remediation systems, and long-term groundwater monitoring.
-Specific groundwater treatment operation and maintenance requirements, which are outlined in this document, are assumed to be necessary over a 30 year time period.
-Under Alternative 10, soil contamination will be removed from the site, so long-term operation and maintenance would not be needed for the soil operable units.
-However, restrictions on future land use will apply to part of the site.
+Operation and maintenance (O&M) activities for the recommended remedial alternatives for groundwater (Alternative 4) include inspection and maintenance of groundwater monitoring wells and remediation systems, and long-term groundwater monitoring.
+An O&M plan will be prepared and incorporated into an O&M agreement between UP and DTSC.
+Under Alternative 10, soil contamination will be removed from the site, so long-term operation and maintenance would not be needed for the soil operable units S-1, S-2, and S-3.
+However, restrictions on future land use will apply to part of the site, and long-term inspection and maintenance of the gravel cover in Operable Unit S-5 will be implemented.
+Clean fill in excavated areas and fencing will be maintained in the restricted use area until the site is redeveloped.